 Now the home is yours, you’ll need to start making repayments as outlined in your loan contract.

-You can check your internet banking to confirm when your first repayment is due or your mortgage broker will advise you (e.g. If repayments are set up to be fortnightly, the first repayment is 2 weeks after settlement).
+You can check your internet banking to confirm when your first repayment is due or we can advise you (e.g. If repayments are set up to be fortnightly, the first repayment is 2 weeks after settlement).

 Before the first repayment is due, check you have enough to cover it and ensure it is coming from the correct account.